melzoghbi/CogSvcApps/README.md

 ## Application Input

-1) Image Url: you can pass the image url while the app is running or in the application settings as an argument.
+1. Image Url: you can pass the image url while the app is running or in the application settings as an argument.
-2) Conputer Vision API Key: you need to set the subscription key in the app.config file.
+2.Computer Vision API Key: you need to set the subscription key in the app.config file.

 ![Application Output](/Images/Output.PNG)